 Taos, an eclectic little town in northern New Mexico, has a name bigger than it actually is and with good reason.
-Nestled on a high plateau, beneath the the Sangre de Cristo Mountains, Taos is the home to Taos Pueblo, the oldest continuously inhabited village in America and was founded before the pilgrims landed at Plymouth Rock.
+Nestled on a high plateau, beneath the the Sangre de Cristo Mountains, Taos is the home to Taos Pueblo, the oldest continuously inhabited village in America and was founded long before the crazy lost pilgrims landed at Plymouth Rock.
 A blend of Hispanics, Natives and Anglos, Taos is unique in its creative collective community.
 It’s a little hard to get to, but most gems are not easy to find.

 It’s in the desert and it’s hot, right???
 Not Exactly.
 Taos is located at 7200 ft. above sea level, beneath snow capped mountains.
 The high dry mountain air brings cobalt skies, champagne snow, weezy lungs and sunburn.
 Last year, on the first day of the fest we had 3 inches of fresh snow fall.
 The next day, blue skies and by the final day, we were in T-shirts and shorts.
 Expect the gamut.
 Snow, Hail, Warm, Sunny.
 But most always, FREEZING AT NIGHT ( 25-32 degrees), Cool in the Day (45-69 degrees).
 But regardless of the weather.
 DRINK LOTS OF WATER!!!
 Prepare for the Altitude!
 Take it easy when you first get here.
 Acclimitize a bit.
 Don’t miss the films sitting in a hotel room with Altitude Sickness.

 Dressing for the Fest